As a 40Plus guy (43 to be exact), I’ve always been active. What I mean by active is I enjoy walking, hiking, biking and playing with the kids.

 I saw her a week later.
 She took action on my suggestions and exercises as well as my food recommendations.
 She reported that her knee was feeling a lot better.
 She had great movement, very little stiffness, higher energy levels and even lost a few pounds.

-Since then, I have been spending more time researching, learning, practicing and teaching how food can heal & slim.
+Since then, I have been spending more time researching, learning, practicing and teaching about how food can heal & slim.

 I hope you will never need my help, but if you do have any kinds of aches, pains and injuries, you have come to the right place.
 I am confident that I will be able to help you get back to a happy, healthy and pain free life.